VoidLeech/VoidedEnlightenment/README.md

 ### Features
 #### Additions
 - Thematic recipes for 2/3 Enlightend potions that lacked recipes.
 The third one will be obtainable, without brewing, in a future update.
-- Compat with Waxed Icons for waxed blocks made from Bismuth.
 - Nuclear Bomb can now be disabled via config.
 - Cerulean Stalk can now be bone-mealed.
 - Cerulean Stalk can now directly be placed below other cerulean stalk, like bamboo can on top of bamboo.